anamanumesc/obsidian-notes/3.Linux/ngnix.md

 - we dont expose all servers on public internet
 - only one server that is public, it becomes the entrypoint

-send the request encrypted. the server
+send the request encrypted. the server decrypts itself. netflix uses nginx